-2.8 SECTION 4.15(1)(D) ANY SUBMISSIONS MADE IN ACCORDANCE WITH THIS ACT OR THE REGULATIONS

-Submissions have been addressed in Section 1.6 of this report.
+5.8 SECTION 4.15(1)(D) ANY SUBMISSIONS MADE IN ACCORDANCE WITH THIS ACT OR THE REGULATIONS submissions were received, and these have been addressed in Section 1.6 of this report.

-2.9 SECTION 4.15(1)(E) THE PUBLIC INTEREST
+5.9 SECTION 4.15(1)(E) THE PUBLIC INTEREST

-The application is not expected to have any unreasonable impacts on the environment or the amenity of the locality noting adequate measures to mitigate short term impacts from events at JJ Kelly Park are addressed through conditions of consent and the associated Event Management Plan.
+The application is not expected to have any unreasonable impacts on the environment or the amenity of the locality noting adequate measures to mitigate short term impacts from events at the sites are addressed through conditions of consent and the associated Event Management Plan.
 It is considered appropriate with consideration to the zoning and the character of the area and is considered to be in the public interest.